-Ultimately, pet insurance enables pets to receive necessary medical care while allowing pet parents to remain within a set budget.
+Ultimately, pet insurance enables pets to receive the medical carevthey need while giving pet parents the peace of mind they seek.

-You pay a set monthly fee (usually in the range of a few dozen dollars), and you can be sure that if there is a need for treatment, the bulk of the cost will be covered by the insurance company.
+Its simple really!
+You pay a set monthly fee (usually in the range of $35-$80 dollars), and you can be sure that if there is a need for treatment, the bulk of the cost will be covered by the insurance company.
 Given that the cost of treatment is often in the thousands of dollars, and sometimes reaches tens of thousands, many pet parents find pet insurance very useful.

 As a matter of fact, pet insurance performs the same basic functions as human health insurance, but there are several key differences between them:

-- Pet insurance operates on the principle of expense reimbursement: first you pay the full amount of treatment to the vet out of pocket, and then the insurance company reimburses you for some of the costs in accordance with the policy terms and conditions.
+- Pet insurance operates on the principle of expense reimbursement: first you pay the full amount of treatment to the vet out of pocket, and then the insurance company reimburses you for up to 90% of the costs in accordance with the policy terms and conditions.
 There is one notable exception to this – Trupanion – which offers direct payments to the vet.

 - Pet insurance never covers pre-existing conditions.

-The best time to insure a pet is right after you adopt it or purchase it and wait until it reaches the minimum coverable age (six to eight weeks old, depending on the carrier).
-If you really want to save money, you can wait three to four years if the pet is extremely healthy.
-But going without insurance past the pet’s five year old birthday is simply too risky.
+The best time to insure a pet is right after you get one and wait until it reaches the minimum coverable age (six to eight weeks old, depending on the carrier).
+Going without insurance past the pet’s five year old birthday is simply too risky.

 But, no matter our best intentions, sometimes a pet may end up without insurance.
 What can be done if the pet gets ill at that point?
 Obviously, first get the pet treated, but then: